Complete algebraic vector fields on affine surfaces: Proof of the necessity part of the Main Theorem

-If $\Gamma'$ contains the chain $C_1+E+C_2$ then the the images of $C_1$ and $C_2$ remain linear in $\Gamma_m$ while the image of $E$ is either a linear vertex or a branch point of valency 3.
-In the second case the image of $E$ belongs to $T_{0,m}$.
-However in both case the image of $E$ is not in in $T_{1,m}$, and the image of the whole chain is contained in a connected component of $\Gamma_m\ominus T_{1,m}$ which implies the desired conclusion as before.
+In the case of the chain $C_1+E+C_2$ the images of $C_1$ and $C_2$ in $\Gamma_{\rm min}$ are linear vertices, while the image of $E$ is either a linear vertex of a nonnegative weight or a branch point of valency 3 which does not belong to $T_{{\rm min}}$.
+Hence, the preimage of the chain in $\hD$ is contained in some $D_i$ which is the desired conclusion.

 \eproof